elixir-lang/elixir-lang.github.com/_posts/2023-09-20-strong-arrows-gradual-typing.markdown

 > Errata: my presentation used the type `integer()` instead of `number()` for this example.
 However, that was a mistake in the slide.
 Giving the type `integer(), integer() -> integer()` to `subtract` and `integer() -> integer()` to `negate` does not make `subtract` a strong arrow.
 Can you tell why?

 Luckily, strong arrows can also be leveraged by other gradually typed languages.
 However, the more polymorphic a language and its functions are, the more unlikely it is to conclude that a given function is strong.
 For example, in other gradually typed languages such as Python or Ruby, the `+` operator is extensible and the user can define custom types where the operation is valid.
 In TypeScript, `"foobar" + 1` is also a valid operation, which expands the function domain.
-In both cases, an `increment` function restricted to numbers would not be receive a strong arrow type.
+In both cases, an `increment` function restricted to numbers would not have a strong arrow type.
 Therefore, to remain sound, they must either restrict the operands with further runtime checks or return `dynamic()` and reduce the number of compile-time checks.

 There is one last scenario to consider, which I did not include during my keynote for brevity.
 Take this function: